Dystocia (Egg Retention) in Reptiles

-Sterilization is rarely performed in reptiles, and therefore reproductive disease remains a common presentation.
+Routine sterilization of young reptiles is still uncommon but is certainly practical in many lizards and chelonians.
+Currently, therefore, reproductive disease remains a common presentation in practice.
 In oviparous reptiles, eggs (demonstrating various degrees of shell mineralization) may be retained, whereas in (ovo)viviparous species unfertilized ova or fetuses may be seen.
-In some cases, abnormal and persistent preovulatory follicles may also be diagnosed as spherical masses that fail to ovulate or resorb.
+In some cases, abnormal and persistent preovulatory follicles may also be diagnosed as spherical masses that fail to ovulate or resorb (preovulatory follicular stasis).
 Dystocia is generally not an acute presentation as in mammals or birds, and reptiles may retain eggs/fetuses for weeks or even months after the normal timing of laying/birth.
 Coupled with imprecise details of copulation, this can often make the distinction between normal gravidity and dystocia difficult in otherwise clinically healthy reptiles.
 Certainly, severe metabolic disturbance and infection can exacerbate the issue.
 In general, a presumptive diagnosis can be achieved through palpation and diagnostic imaging, especially radiography and ultrasonography.
 Hematology and plasma biochemistry may also help identify inflammatory/infectious changes and metabolic disturbances, especially hypercalcemia.

 Prolapses of the hemipenes and phallus can be amputated after induction of general anesthesia or intrathecal (caudal spinal) block; this will render the animal infertile.
 If the prolapsed tissue is viable and can be replaced, purse-string sutures of the vent should be avoided, because they tend to deform the vent and may interfere with the urogenital openings.
 In such cases, it is preferable to use a transcutaneous cloacopexy technique.
 If the tissue is not viable, then careful and detailed surgery is required when attempting debridement and resection-anastomosis of the cloaca, colon, or bladder and often necessitates both cloacal and coeliotomy approaches.